 Treatment Options: Detox?

-Alcohol detox in the modern era almost always involves the use of prescription medications to control cravings and reduce withdrawal symptoms.
+Alcohol detox in the modern era almost always involves the use of detox medications to control cravings and reduce withdrawal symptoms of alcohol detox.
 We are of the firm belief that it should always be medically supervised.
 In terms of options, detox programmes are divided into two categories: outpatient and inpatient.

 Outpatient detox is provided through day clinics attended by recovering alcoholics for the purposes of managing symptoms and prescribing medications.
 Inpatient detox takes place at an inpatient rehab facility.
 It is medically supervised as well.
 Inpatient detox is usually offered in conjunction with a residential rehab programme, but it doesn’t have to be.